endlessm/godot-block-coding/addons/block_code/README.md

 Lean into animations!
 Godot's animations functionality goes beyond just simple animations of graphics.
 You can do so much by combining block coding with Godot's powerful animations editor.

+If you want to access the node's property, you can drag the property from the Inspector dock and drop it into the block script as a getter block.
+And, if you want to modify the property's value, please press & hold Ctrl key when you drop the property, then it will be a setter block of the property in the block script.

 ## Feedback

 Please share feedback in the [Godot Forum Block Coding thread](https://forum.godotengine.org/t/block-coding-high-level-block-based-visual-programming/68941).